Govt data shows decline in violence against women

 The data provided by Ministry of Human Rights shows that the total complaints made to helpline (1099) by women in 2018 stood at 6,238.
 Whereas, in 2020, around 1,718 complaints of women violence emerged with only 1,655 in the first half of the current year 2021.

-Only in Sindh this year, almost 10,000 complaints by women, subjected to violence or any abuse of their right, are registered with Women Protection Cell till now.
+Only in Sindh this year, almost 10,000 complaints by women - subjected to violence or any abuse of their right - are registered with Women Protection Cell till now.
 From only Hyderabad, 6,325 cases of women rights violations are reported from 2018 till this day.
-Likewise, Punjab Women Helpline (1043) received 4,649 complaints in the first half of the current year 2021.
+Likewise, Punjab Women Helpline (1043) received 4,649 complaints from women only in the first half of the current year 2021.

-The Bolo Women Helpline, operational in KPK, stats were normal showing no notable difference from what this correspondent collected from MoHR.
+The News also obtained data record from Bolo Women Helpline operational in KPK.
+Their stats were normal showing no notable difference from what this correspondent collected from MoHR.
 The women helpline centre only received 70 complaints in the ongoing year.
 While 105 complaints in 2018, 89 in 2019 and 165 complaints in 2020.

+For more detail, The News contacted ombudsperson for women harassment at workplace in KPK.

 Briefing about the difference in the number of cases reported in National Toll free helpline and other provincial women specific helplines, Mr Kashif stated that people across Pakistan lack awareness and are not fimiliar with this National Helpline.
 Whereas, the provincial helplines are specifically oriented for women and are highly active with a lot more budget and awareness campaigns among the women gender, said the official.